k0retux/fuddly/docs/source/tutorial.rst

 Finally, it is also possible to associate various kind of attributes to the nodes:

-- classic ones like Mutable, Determinist, Finite, ...
+- classic ones like Mutable, Deterministic, Finite, ...

 - semantic ones that allows to group nodes based on some specific meanings (for instance a PDF page), in order to enable higher level